alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 * SQL is a calculus.
 In contrast, the **Relations as First-Class Citizen** paradigm relies on the availibility of an algebra.
-We claim that an algebra exposes better abstractions for software engineering, as the rest of this post will explain.
+We claim that an algebra exposes better abstractions for software engineering.
+The next subsections substantiate this claim from a theoretical point of view; an detailed example immediately follows.

-## SQL, Relational Calculus vs. Relational Algebra
+### What: from Relational Calculus to Relational Algebra

 SQL has been invented to allow _human beings_ to query relational databases.
 In fact, SQL is nearer to (tuple) relational calculus than to relational